DART Accessibility Information

-Paratransit ServicesDART Paratransit Service is a curb-to-curb public transportation service for people with disabilities who are unable to use DART buses or trains.
+Paratransit ServicesDART Paratransit Service is an origin to destination, curb-to-curb, public transportation service for people with disabilities who are unable to use DART fixed route buses or trains.
 Paratransit is a shared-ride service operated with modern, accessible vehicles, and taxi cabs.
 Riders who are unable to access vans by using steps can use the wheelchair lifts or ramps.
 On the large accessible vans, boarding chairs are available upon request.
 DART also offers free travel training, along with travel ambassadors, to persons with disabilities who are capable of riding accessible bus and rail services.
 Paratransit-eligible passengers with current valid Paratransit photo ID ride free on DART, The T and DCTA.

 Paratransit Fares (Effective October 1, 2009)

 - Cash: $3.00